The Proper Technique for Curl-ups

 This article deals with a portion of the physical fitness test found in every branch of service.
 This is one element of the test that many people either barely pass or just fail.
 The sit-up or curl-up is also the easiest exercise to score maximum points for, but you must practice this exercise several times a week to reach that achievement.

-Here is a question from an Army Recruit getting ready for Boot Camp:
+Here is a question from an Navy Recruit getting ready for Boot Camp:

 "I have a question about curl ups.
 Can you explain the proper technique that will produce the most efficient results?"

 In the military you have to cross your arms over your chest and touch your elbows to your knees when in the "up" position, and drop your shoulders blades to the floor in the "down" position.
 You can only rest while in the "up" position.

 Place your feet flat on the floor and raise your knees.
 It is best to start out with the heels of your feet about 12-18 inches from your rump.

 Lie on your back with your arms crossed over your chest, keeping your knees slightly bent.
 Raise your upper body off the floor by flexing your abdominal muscles.
 Touch your elbows to your thighs and repeat.
 During the PFT, someone will be counting and holding your feet for you.